-Featuring the one-size-fits-all structure, the Kelty Women’s Catalyst 46 sports a female-friendly design that shines with angled shoulder straps and a conical waist-belt that finely distributes pressure throughout the spine and hips.
+Featuring the one-size-fits-all structure, the Kelty Catalyst 46 sports a female-friendly design.
+It shines with angled shoulder straps and a conical waist belt.
+Both help finely distributes pressure throughout the spine and hips.

 Apart from a customized fit, the Catalyst 46 offers a lightweight and comfortable feel during hot, sultry days.
-It’s a mid-sized backpack, best suited for a shorter-term trip rather than an extended travel break.
+It’s a mid-sized backpack, most well-suited for a shorter-term trip rather than an extended travel break.

 The PerfectFIT suspension system makes it easier to achieve an accurate on-body adjustment.
 Simply locate the straps near your lower spine and pull them downwards for a quick, more comfortable fit.
-It also comes with load lifter straps to help further alleviate stress on your shoulders and prevent chafing.
+It also comes with load lifter straps.
+They’ll help further alleviate stress on your shoulders and prevent chafing.
 The integrated spindrift collar enables you to carry more gear and secures the bag’s contents.

-All in all, the Kelty Women’s Catalyst 46 is perfect for women looking for a moderately-sized backpack with a solid feature set.
+All in all, the Kelty Catalyst 46 is perfect for women looking for a moderately-sized ruckpack with a solid feature set.
 The backpack’s comfort & support is perfect for both day hikes and short backpacking tours.

 - Excellent suspension system

 - Minimal pockets for organization